OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Is it okay to drive the car with the scanner plugged in?

 💡 While it is not technically risky, you should not leave the scanner plugged in as it will continue to draw power from the battery and may cause the battery to weaken.
+There are specific scanners that have a sleep-mode that do not drain the battery if left connected.

-Can one car support both the systems?
+Can one car support both the OBD1 and OBD2 systems?

 💡 No, one car is made to support only one system.